dwyl/flutter-phoenix-channels-demo/README.md

 we are ready to run the app
 to test it.

-Again, if you check the link above to start up an emulator and run the application.
+To start the application
+on an emulator,
+please visit the link above,.

+On the other hand,
-If you want to run the app
+ff you want to run the app
 on a real device,
 check
 https://github.com/dwyl/flutter-stopwatch-tutorial/tree/33907b1b01760dd49db85fa97fb84ce4562252ae#running-on-a-real-device
-to get started.
+to get started
+and read the **Running on a real device** section.

 You should now have a
 simple working counter app.